Etna, New Hampshire

 Etna, originally named "Mill Village", is a small community within the town of Hanover, New Hampshire, United States.
 It is located in southwestern Grafton County, approximately 3 mi east of Hanover's downtown and 2.5 mi south of the village of Hanover Center, on Mink Brook.
 Etna has a separate ZIP code (03750) from the rest of Hanover, as well as its own fire station, general store, ball field, playground, church, and library, with adjacent conserved land and bird sanctuary.
 The population within Etna's ZIP Code area, including surrounding rural land, was 870 at the 2010 census.

 History

+Etna developed as a small rural community within the town of Hanover, New Hampshire.
+Historically, the area was characterized by agriculture and small local businesses serving nearby residents and travelers in the region.
+Over time, Etna became known as one of the villages associated with Hanover and the surrounding Upper Valley area.

-On October 25, 1968, Etna was the crash site of Northeast Airlines Flight 946, the deadliest aviation wreck in New Hampshire history.
-Etna was also the site of the 2001 Dartmouth College murders, where professors Half and Susanne Zantop were killed in their home.
+On October 25, 1968, Etna was near the crash site of Northeast Airlines Flight 946, the deadliest aviation accident in New Hampshire history.
+The aircraft crashed on nearby Moose Mountain during its approach to Lebanon Municipal Airport, resulting in the deaths of all passengers and crew on board.

+Etna was also the site of the 2001 Dartmouth College murders, in which professors Half and Susanne Zantop were killed in their home.

 Transportation

 Etna can be accessed from New Hampshire Route 120 via Greensboro Road or Great Hollow Road (Etna Road, north of the Lebanon exit (number 18) from Interstate 89), or from Hanover via Trescott Road (East Wheelock Street).
 The Appalachian Trail passes roughly 1 mi north of the village before it turns northeastward to cross Moose Mountain on its way to Lyme.